jdasfd/srna/step_markdown/sRNA_mapping_bowtie2.md

 ### Extract different seq files

 I split all reads aligned to plant into 3 groups.
-They were named as aliall, 1mis and unali.
+They were named as aliall, mis and unali.

 aliall: reads that aligned to plant genome perfectly (without any mismatch, originated from *A. tha*)

-1mis: reads that aligned to plant genome which allowed a mismatch occured in the seed region (k-mer expand, `-L 22`)
+mis: reads that aligned to plant genome which allowed a mismatch occured in the seed region (k-mer expand, `-L 22`) -- reads probably target plant genome

-unali: reads that did not to plant genome (in sam files contained `-F 4`)
+unali: reads that did not align to plant genome (in sam files contained `-F 4`)

 ```bash
 cd /mnt/e/project/srna/output/bam/plant